Ed Hardin: Carl Tacy goes home quietly and without fanfare

 Ultimately, that’s probably what convinced him to retire so abruptly.

 Tacy won 222 games for the Deacs, taking them to the NCAA Tournament four times and the NIT twice.
-But after a loss to South Florida in the first round of the 1985 NIT tournament, he’d had enough.
+But after a loss to South Florida in the first round of the 1985 NIT, he’d had enough.

 His players had revolted, his staff was no longer there to support him, and the fun was gone from the Wake Forest basketball program.
 As quietly as he’d arrived from West Virginia in 1972, Tacy walked away without talking to the media.